Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_installing.md

 device and primary storage device independently after the virtual block device is created.

-1. Mounting file systems by label, such as in */etc/fstab*, should not be used in older SysV based operating systems (RHEL 6.x, CentOS 6.x, etc) because it interferes with proper startup of Open CAS Linux.
+**NOTE:** Mounting file systems by label, such as in */etc/fstab*, should not be used in older SysV based operating systems (RHEL 6.x, CentOS 6.x, etc) because it interferes with proper startup of Open CAS Linux.
 This is due to the file system already being mounted by the operating system when Open CAS Linux tries to start.

 Code compilation